Arturo Merino

 Arturo Merino, and Torsten Mütze

 In Proc.
-64th IEEE Symposium on the Foundations of Computer Science, 2023
+64th IEEE Symposium on Foundations of Computer Science, 2023

 2. Kneser Graphs are Hamiltonian